Scheduling multiple agile Earth observation satellites with multiple observations: Definitions and problem statement

 \section{Definitions and problem statement}

+Before presenting the detailed mathematical formulation of the MAS problem, we provide an overview of the modeling process.
+As shown in Figure~\ref{fig:Section3}, the main steps include: problem setup (targets, satellites, orbital data, and VTWs), assumptions and observation rules (e.g., each satellite can observe only one target at a time, no preemption, and resource limits), discretization of VTWs into candidate OTWs, generation of candidate observation missions with attributes such as duration, energy, memory, and profit, and finally the compact MAS modeling framework with decision variables, nonlinear objective function, and capacity constraints.

 In Section~\ref{subsec:basicmodel}, we present the basic model MAS, with multiple observations and multiple agile satellites.
+Each satellite is assumed to observe only one target at a time, and observation preemption is not allowed.
+This is consistent with the operational constraints of Earth observation satellites currently in use.
+Even when multiple sensors are available, only one can normally be used at a time due to attitude and energy consumption limitations.
+This assumption has also been widely adopted in the literature~\citep[see, for instance,][]{wang2020agile,chatterjee2024multi,stephenson2025optimal}.
 We will assume that each satellite can only observe one target at a given time, and that observation preemption is not allowed.
-Subsequently, in Section~\ref{subsec:extendedmodel}, we extend the basic formulation with practical constraints regarding mission transformation, energy consumption and memory capacity.
+Subsequently, in Section~\ref{subsec:extendedmodel}, we extend the basic formulation with practical constraints regarding mission transformation, energy consumption, and memory capacity.